Dodie Stevens

-Dodie Stevens (born Geraldine Ann Pasquale, February 17, 1946) is an American rock and traditional pop music singer.
+Dodie Stevens (born Geraldine Ann Pasquale, February 17, 1946) is an American rock and traditional pop singer.
 She is best known for her 1959 song "Pink Shoe Laces."
 It debuted at number 96 on the Billboard Hot 100 when Stevens was one day short of 13 years old, and eventually peaked at number 3.

 Early life

 Stevens was born in Chicago, Illinois, United States.
 She and her family moved to the San Gabriel Valley in California when she was three.
 She soon started taking singing and dancing lessons.
 In 1954, at the age of eight, she recorded her first song, "Merry-Go Merry-Go Round."
 The song was performed on the Art Linkletter's House Party TV show and was issued on Gold Star Records under the name Geri Pace.

 "Pink Shoe Laces" and early career

 The president of Crystalette Records, Carl Burns, happened to see her in a local show called Strictly Informal.
 He gave her the name Dodie Stevens and the song "Pink Shoe Laces".
 Although Stevens did not initially like her new name or the song, she recorded "Pink Shoe Laces" in 1959 for the Crystalette label, and the song was picked up by Dot for National distribution.
 It reached number 3 on the Billboard Hot 100 chart, selling more than one million copies, and was awarded a gold disc.
 Following the song’s success, Dot Records signed her to a recording contract.
 Her first Dot recording was "Mairzy Doats" (Dot 16002) in 1959.
 In the early 1960s, she had several minor hit singles on Dot, including "No" (Dot 16103) and "Yes I'm Lonesome Tonight" (Dot 16167), as well as "Merry, Merry Christmas Baby" (M. Sylvia / G. Lopez) (Dot 16166), which continues to enjoy airplay during the Christmas season.
 Dot also released Dodie's cover of the Patsy Cline hit "I Fall to Pieces" (Dot 16200) in 1961, and a remake of "Pink Shoe Laces" (Dot 16389) in 1962.
 She also recorded three non-charting albums for the label: